 Why Should EVERY company hire a health coach to help their employees?

 We all know that living a sedentary lifestyle comes with major health risk factors.
 But how does having a sedentary job affect the employees’ ability to execute their work?
-It’s common knowledge that sitting for long periods of time is terrible for your body, not only affecting major aspects of your health, but also causing aches and pains that directly affect your ability to complete your work.
-Lower back, neck, shoulder, arm, and leg pain, sore wrists, eye strain, headaches, and steady aching and discomfort in the muscles and tendons are common symptoms for people that spend 8 hours a day or more sitting behind a desk.
+It’s common knowledge that having an inactive job is terrible for your body, not only affecting major aspects of your health, but also causing aches and pains that directly affect your ability to complete your work.
+Pain in the lower back, neck, shoulders, arms, wrists, and legs, as well as having eye strain, headaches, and steady aching and discomfort in the muscles and tendons are common symptoms for people that spend 8 hours a day or more sitting behind a desk.
 If people are battling these symptoms on a daily basis, how can they possibly focus on completing their tasks?
-When companies hire a personal trainer for their employees, they are acknowledging the fact that sitting has detrimental affects on their employees health, and they are prioritizing the well-being of their employees.
+When companies hire a training coach for their employees, they are acknowledging the fact that sitting has detrimental affects on their employees health, and they are prioritizing the well-being of their employees.
 As the employees begin working with a health coach, they will start feeling better and will have much more energy to complete their tasks at work.
 Hiring a health coach will be a cost for the company, but the company will get more than it’s money back through increased work production and decreased sick days.

 Frequently Asked Questions